HalabiDaniel/daniels-boilerplate/README.md

 **Setup with a static domain (recommended):**

-1. **Install ngrok** — Download from https://ngrok.com/download and follow the installation for your OS
+1. **Install ngrok**.
+Download from https://ngrok.com/download and follow the installation for your OS

-2. **Create account & get auth token** — Sign up at https://ngrok.com, go to your dashboard, and copy your auth token
+2. **Create account & get auth token**.
+Sign up at https://ngrok.com, go to your dashboard, and copy your auth token

-3. **Configure your auth token in your terminal:**
+3. **Configure your auth token in your terminal:**.
 ```bash
 ngrok config add-authtoken YOUR_AUTH_TOKEN
 ```

-4. **Claim a static domain** — In your ngrok dashboard, claim a free static domain (e.g., `https://yourname-yourname-yourname.ngrok-free.dev/`)
+4. **Claim a static domain**.
+In your ngrok dashboard, claim a free static domain (e.g., `https://yourname-yourname-yourname.ngrok-free.dev/`)

-5. **Start ngrok with your static domain** — In a terminal, run:
+5. **Start ngrok with your static domain**.
+In a terminal, run:
 ```bash
 ngrok http 3000 --domain yourname-yourname-yourname.ngrok-free.dev
 ```

-6. **Use your static URL** — Add your domain to your Clerk and Stripe webhook endpoints (e.g., `https://yourname-yourname-yourname.ngrok-free.dev/api/webhooks/clerk`)
+6. **Use your static URL**.
+Add your domain to your Clerk and Stripe webhook endpoints (e.g., `https://yourname-yourname-yourname.ngrok-free.dev/api/webhooks/clerk`)

 **Keep it running:** Leave ngrok running in a terminal while you develop.
 Since you have a static domain, you only set up your webhooks once!